Hereโs the thing:

 The skill is to learn to feel our feelings without reacting or casting judgment, i.e. anger emerges, and we judge it as bad, or joy emerges, and we say, oh, this is good.

-They’re signals.
+Every emotion is neither good nor bad.
+It is a feedback tool to learn and grow from.
+Theyโre signals.
 And they can tell us a lot about ourselves, the situations we may find ourselves in, and the trajectory of our lives.

 Why We Struggle to Truly Feel Our Feelings

-Unfortunately, many of us haven’t:
+Unfortunately, many of us havenโt:

 - Given ourselves permission to truly feel our feelings